pouyaSamie/Spotify-Lyrics/README.md

 ### Spotify Lyrics Grabber From Genius Lyrics or Happi Api

-This application Reads current playing song from spotify Api and Grab the Lyrics from Happi api
+This application Reads current playing song from spotify Api and Grab the Lyrics from Happi api or Genius Lyrics.
+My Example will work for Console. you can easily develope a GUI Interface but i prefer the terminal so i won't add GUI implementation.

 #### How To Use